anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

 From the Cloud Console, navigate to the Cloud Composer service and browse all the tabs of the deployed "environment".<br>
 1. Review the Airflow variables
 2. Click on the Airflow UI and view the two DAGs
-3. Open the DAG called - "cell-tower-anomaly-detection-with-create-cluster" and click on "code" and review the same
+3. Open the DAG called - "cell-tower-anomaly-detection-with-ephemeral-dpgce-cluster" and click on "code" and review the same
-4. Open the DAG called - "cell-tower-anomaly-detection-with-existing-dpgce-cluster" and click on "code" and review the same
+4. Open the DAG called - "cell-tower-anomaly-detection-on-static-dpgce-cluster" and click on "code" and review the same

 <br>